ManishaArugula/Data-Analysis/README.md

 # Key Insights from Online Book Store Analysis in SSMS

 Dataset Source : https://www.kaggle.com/datasets/komal1111/online-bookstore-analysis

+I. Initial EDA in Python which includes:
+1. Connect to SQL Server and loading CSV files into the server using Python
+2. Identify and handle missing values
+3. Detect and review outliers
+4. Perform initial exploratory data analysis by analyze distributions of numerical columns
+5. Clean and transform data as needed
+6. Export cleaned data back to SQL Server

+II.
+Generating Insights in Microsoft SQL
 1. Total Revenue
 Over the span of two years, the online bookstore generated a total revenue of $75,628.66.<br>
 2. Top and Bottom Performing Genres (by Revenue)<br>